Muse (band): 2003–2008: Absolution and Black Holes and Revelations

-Black Holes and Revelations and HAARP (2006–2008)

 In 2006, Muse released their fourth album, Black Holes and Revelations, co-produced once again with Rich Costey.
 The album's title and themes reflect the band's interest in science fiction.
 The album charted at number one in the UK, much of Europe, and Australia.
 In the US, it reached number nine on the Billboard 200.

 Before the release of the new album, Muse made several promotional TV appearances starting on 13 May 2006 at BBC Radio 1's Big Weekend.
 The Black Holes and Revelations Tour started before the release of their album and initially consisted mostly of festival appearances, including a headline slot at the Reading and Leeds Festivals in August 2006.
 The band's main touring itinerary started with a tour of North America from late July to early August 2006.
 After the last of the summer festivals, a tour of Europe began, including a large arena tour of the UK.
-Muse recruited an additional touring member, Morgan Nicholls, on keys, percussion and guitar; he performed with them until 2022.
+Muse recruited an additional touring member, Morgan Nicholls, on keyboards, percussion and guitar.
+He performed with them until 2022.

 Black Holes and Revelations was nominated for the 2006 Mercury Music Prize, but lost to Arctic Monkeys.
 It earned a Platinum Europe Award after selling one million copies in Europe.
 The first single from the album, "Supermassive Black Hole", was released as a download in May 2006.
 In August 2006, Muse recorded a live session at Abbey Road Studios for the Live from Abbey Road television show.
 The second single, "Starlight", was released in September 2006.
 "Knights of Cydonia" was released in the US as a radio-only single in June 2006 and in the UK in November 2006.
 The fourth single, "Invincible", was released in April 2007.
 Another single, "Map of the Problematique", was released for download only in June 2007, following the band's performance at Wembley Stadium.